 Choosing sunglasses to suit your face shape

 Now you have determined your face shape.
-Let’s look at the best sunglass shapes to flatter your face and give you the wow factor instead of the, what was she thinking factor.
+Let’s look at the best sunglass shapes to flatter your face and also give you the wow factor instead of the, what was she thinking factor.

 The best shape for square faces